Excel VBA Range Cells

 Sub Range_Example3() Worksheets("City List").Range("A1:A5").Select End Sub

-The first thing we need to do is we need to mention which worksheet we are referring to but using WORKSHEET object, i.e., Worksheets(“City List”).
+We first need to mention which worksheet we are referring to but using the WORKSHEET object, i.e., Worksheets(“City List”).

-Then we have used our RANGE object to reference the cells.
-Here I have used the SELECT method.
-You can use any other method associated with range objects in VBA.
+Then, we used our RANGE object to reference the cells.
+Here, we have used the SELECT method.
+But, of course, you can use any other method associated with range objects in VBA.

 Example #3 – Reference Cells from another Workbook

-We can reference the range of cells from another workbook as well, like how we have mentioned the worksheet name above; similarly, we need to mention the workbook name along with its file extension.
+We can also reference the range of cells from another workbook, like how we mentioned the worksheet name above.
+Similarly, we need to mention the workbook name and its file extension.

-For example, if you want to select the cells A1 to A5 from the worksheet “Sales Sheet” from the workbook “Sales File 2018,” then you can use the below code.
+For example, if you want to select cells A1 to A5 from the worksheet “Sales Sheet” from the workbook “Sales File 2018,” you can use the code below.

 Code: